-Visit Detail Date Status 1st Site Inspection Attend site to inspect tree protection for T1.
+Visit Detail Date Status 1st Site Inspection Attend site to inspect tree protection measures have been installed prior to any on site works.
 Update local authority.
 TBC Incomplete Final Site Inspection Final site visit to confirm that no damage has been done to retained trees/ identify any remedial actions in the event damage has occurred.
 Assess any required tree surgery following construction.
 Update local authority and project team on findings.
 TBC Incomplete